-When laying the bridge foundations on soil, as opposed to rock, it is strongly recommended to have the foundations wider at the base than the top so that they present a larger surface area to the soil.
+When laying the bridge foundations on soil, as opposed to rock, it is strongly recommended to have the foundations under the arch wider at the base than the top so that they present a larger surface area to the soil.
 Also, we like packing gravel into the soil in some cases to help make a hard, compact resting surface for the foundations.

 Creating the Formwork

 Once the foundations have been built up to the level where the arch is to start, some provision must be made for placing the temporary formwork the arch rests on during construction.

 You can add a narrow ledge on each abutment to place the form.
 Don’t forget provision for removing the form later!
 For small arches resting the formwork on 2x4s, which were laid with the narrow ends on the ledges, should work out well.
 When the time comes, it is easy to topple the boards out, thereby dropping the form down.